Lightstreamer/Lightstreamer-kafka-connector/README.md

 [Insert Diagram here]

 With Kafka Connector, any internet client connected to the Lightstreamer Server can consume events from Kafka topics like any other Kafka client.
-The Connector takes care of processing records received from Kafka to adapt them as real-time updates for the clients.
+The Connector takes care of processing records received from Kafka to adapt and route them as real-time updates for the clients.

 The Kafka Connector allows to move high volume data out of Kafka by leveraging the battle-tested ability of the Lightstreamer real-time engine to deliver live data reliably and efficiently over internet protocols.